Balestier Khalsa FC

 Balestier Khalsa Football Club is a professional football club based in Toa Payoh, Singapore, that competes in the Singapore Premier League.
 Founded in 1898, the club is considered as the oldest football club in the country.
-The club have won the Singapore Cup, Singapore League Cup and the Singapore FA Cup once.
+The club has won the Singapore Cup, Singapore League Cup and the Singapore FA Cup once each.

 Balestier Khalsa is the fourth oldest club in the Asia continent and is the oldest club in the Southeast Asia region.

 History

 Founding and early years (1898–1997)

-Tracing their origins all the way back to 1898, the club was formed as Fathul Karib on 10 October 1898 and based in Farrer Park.
-One of the highlights over the following half century, before the side was renamed Balestier United Recreation Club in the 1975 as it was the outcome of re-organising the local football clubs structure by the Football Association of Singapore.
-During the time, Balestier United Recreation Club was providing nine players to the Singapore national team which competed in the 1958 Asian Games in Japan, losing 2–1 to both continental heavyweights South Korea and Israel.
+Tracing their origins all the way back to 1898, the club was formed as Fathul Kharib Football Club on 10 October 1898 and based in Farrer Park.
+The side was renamed Balestier United Recreation Club in 1975, the outcome of re-organising the local football clubs' structure by the Football Association of Singapore.
+At that time, Balestier United Recreation Club was providing nine players to the Singapore national team which competed in the 1958 Asian Games in Japan, losing 2–1 to both continental heavyweights South Korea and Israel.

 When Balestier United Recreation Club first joined the inaugural National Football League, the team captured the Singapore Cup in 1958 and 1992.
 The club played in the Singapore Premier League (the forerunner to the S.League) from 1988 to 1995.
-The club became the first club in Singapore to bring in foreign players when they signed two Yugoslavian players, Joško Španjić and Boris Lucic, for the 1989 season.
+It became the first club in Singapore to bring in foreign players when they signed two Yugoslavian players, Joško Španjić and Boris Lucic, for the 1989 season.
 Balestier United are currently still active in local football, competing in the National Football League Division 1.
-Former Balestier Khalsa players such, Ruhaizad Ismail, Daniel Ong and Syafiq Zainal all played for the team as well.
+Former Balestier Khalsa players such as Ruhaizad Ismail, Daniel Ong and Syafiq Zainal all played for the team as well.

 S.League era as Balestier Central (1996–2002)

-With the introduction of the S.League in 1996 and entities reintroduced as a professional football teams, Balestier United Recreational Club became a founder member of the S.League and competed under a new flagship name to Balestier Central.
+With the introduction of the S.League in 1996 and entities reintroduced as a professional football teams, Balestier United Recreational Club became a founder member of the S.League and competed under a new flagship name as Balestier Central.